DevonSmith/DevonSmith.github.io/cs460/hw5/index.md

 ### Step 5: Connecting to the Database

-Once that was setup I could then add the connection string to my Web.Config file.
-This connection string can be added to my project will tell the web application what location and provider to use to connect to the database.
+I could then add the connection string to my Web.Config file.
+This connection string can be added to my project to tell the web application what location and provider to use to connect to the database.
 This is used in the Datbase Context to communicate with the database.

 ```xml
   <connectionStrings>